ubc-library-rc/rdm/content/07_data_dictionary.md

 Document your work as you progress through your research.
 This means revising your data dictionary when new elements and/or variables are added or updated, which will also help reduce the risk of forgetting valuable information or losing details.
 Maintenance of your data dictionary is just as important as creating it!

 Any text editor can be used to create a data dictionary.
-However, for this kind of document we suggest using spreadsheet editing software.
+However, for this kind of document, we suggest using spreadsheet editing software.
 CSV, TSV, or XLSX are common [file formats](https://ubc-library-rc.github.io/rdm/content/02_file_formats.html) because they’re lightweight and non-proprietary.
 These formats are also compatible with various applications and good for preservation (future-friendly).
 * If you create a data dictionary in a CSV or TSV format, please note that any formatting will be lost (no colour, bolding, font, formulas, font size, etc.).
 Only the data will be saved, so if formatting is important, then save it in an XLSX format.

 Once your data dictionary is created, store it where your data files are kept (here is our workshop on [directory structures](https://ubc-library-rc.github.io/rdm/content/04_directory_structures.html)).
 Having the data dictionary nearby makes access to the guidebook more convenient, and it’s stored in a place where other important files are.